sbhadr/Pyblox/README.md

 ## Installing

-To install roblox.py to your windows machine, you must do the following:
+To install Pyblox to your windows machine, you must do the following:
 ```
 1. Download or Clone this repo
-2. Place the "roblox" folder into C:\Users\YOURUSERNAMEONWINDOWSMACHINE\AppData\Local\Programs\Python\Python35-32\Lib\site-packages
+2. Place the "pyblox" folder into C:\Users\YOURUSERNAMEONWINDOWSMACHINE\AppData\Local\Programs\Python\Python35-32\Lib\site-packages
 ```
 MacOS and Linux are supported but installation will vary.
 This was developed on a windows-based machine and thus, it's recommended to use windows.